hiteshsuthar018/internship-Assignment-Dark-Mode-functionality/README.md

-`Note` - please add the api secrets before run the code in menu.js component
+`Note` - please add the  secrets keys before run the code in menu.js component